 You’ve been following the GBPUSD pair for some time, its got to a perfect location at a key level of support.

-What I’m going to share with you in this article today, are my top 3 suggestions on Forex trading how to avoid being crushed by the markets.
+What I’m going to share with you in this article today, are my top 4 suggestions on when is the worst time to trade Forex and how to avoid being crushed by the markets;

-1. Forex Trading How To Avoid When You Aren't Psychologically Ready
+1. Worst Times To Trade Forex When You Aren’t Psychologically Ready

 If you are able to keep your emotions under control, you’ll most definitely find yourself ahead of the game.